 Indonesia counts around 39.8% of its population as smokers.
 This translates to around 57 million people!
 Smoking Kretek, a cigarette that is a blend of tobacco and cloves, is considered by many a cultural activity.
 However, smoking is said to be responsible for hundreds of thousands of premature deaths in Indonesia every year.
 The country notably has no bans on smoking in most public places.

 Ukraine's smoking population constitutes about 43.3% of its adults, and they are smoking around 15.2 cigarettes each per day.
 A smoking ban has been implemented in all outdoor and indoor public places.
 Although there has been a decrease recently in smoking, there are four times as many smokers in the teenage group than in the older age bracket.
 More smokers can be found in the country's western regions than in the eastern regions.

-Greece has the second highest percentage, at 51.7% of adults being smokers, with a total of 16 cigarettes per smoker per day.
-Statistics show that this was the highest in the EU in 2010.
+Greece has the third highest percentage of smokers, at 42.4% of adults being smokers.
+Statistics show that this was the highest percentage in the EU in 2010.
 Although two smoking bans in public places have been instituted in Greece, smoking is still rampant, and few have paid much attention to the bans at all.